-Qualified Gulf Opportunity Zone Property
+Specified Gulf Opportunity Zone Extension Property

-You can take a special depreciation allowance for qualified Gulf Opportunity Zone (GO Zone) property that is nonresidential real and residential rental property.
-Qualified GO Zone property also includes specified GO Zone extension property (defined later).
-Qualified GO Zone property must meet certain tests, explained under Other Tests To Be Met on page 27.
-Also, qualified GO Zone property cannot be excepted property, explained under Excepted Property on page 28.
+You can take a special depreciation allowance for specified Gulf Opportunity Zone (GO Zone) extension property (defined below) placed in service in specified portions of the GO Zone.
+Specified GO Zone extension property must meet certain tests, explained under Other Tests To Be Met on page 26.
+Also, specified GO Zone extension property cannot be excepted property, explained under Excepted Property on page 27.

-Specified Go Zone extension property.
+Specified GO Zone extension property.
 Specified GO Zone extension property includes any of the following property.

-- Nonresidential real property or residential rental property placed in service in specified portions of the GO Zone (discussed below) before January 1, 2011, or - Any of the following types of property placed in service in a building described above before January 1, 2011. - Tangible property depreciated under the modified accelerated recovery system (MACRS) with a recovery period of 20 years or less.
-See Which Method Can You Use To Depreciate Your Property in chapter 1.

-- Water utility property, which is either (a) property that is an integral part of the gathering, treatment, or commercial distribution of water, and that, without regard to this provision, would be 20-year property or (b) any municipal sewer. - Computer software that is readily available for purchase by the general public, is subject to a nonexclusive license, and has not been substantially modified.
-The cost of some computer software is treated as part of the cost of hardware and is depreciated under MACRS. - Qualified leasehold improvement property, defined below.
+- Nonresidential real property or residential rental property placed in service in specified portions of the GO Zone (discussed below) before January 1, 2011, or - Any of the following types of property placed in service in a building described above before January 1, 2011: - 1.
+Tangible property depreciated under the modified accelerated recovery system (MACRS) with a recovery period of 20 years or less.
+See Which Method Can You Use To Depreciate Your Property in chapter 1. - 2.
+Water utility property, which is either (a) property that is an integral part of the gathering, treatment, or commercial distribution of water, and that, without regard to this provision, would be 20-year property or (b) any municipal sewer. - 3.
+Computer software that is readily available for purchase by the general public, is subject to a nonexclusive license, and has not been substantially modified.
+The cost of some computer software is treated as part of the cost of hardware and is depreciated under MACRS. - 4.
+Qualified leasehold improvement property, defined below.